eepj/stm32-bmp180/README.md

 # BMP180_for_STM32_HAL
-An STM32 HAL library written for the BMP180 temperature/pressure sensor.
+An STM32 HAL library for the BMP180 temperature/pressure sensor.

 ## To test
 * Minimal setup: